cito125/EnglishPhoneBook/README.md

 Phonebook that only displays sections that has names.
 If you only have Andres in your phonebook only thing shown is: A, Andres.
 If you add Erick: A, Andres, E, Erick.

-I wanted to make a phonebook that could perhaps be used for different languages with different alphabets and such.
+I wanted to make a phonebook that could perhaps be used for different languages with different alphabets and such if developers decide to use this phonebook in the future globally.
+Hopefully I built something that can be developed and built off of.

 Haven't used a map before, turns out they're super cool.